PacketFire/packetfire_site/content/post/ha-with-bgp.md

 ### BGP Path Selection:
 #### Best Path Selection Algorithm:
 The BGP specification defines an algorithm that is used to determine the best path to a route.
-This is used to determine which
+Understanding how your paths will be determined is essential for any network engineer and I will briefly review how this is determined below.
+That being said, I'd urge the reader to read through [Cisco's documentation](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.html) on the best path selection algorithm as this will cover it in much greater detail.